kubernetes/community/contributors/design-proposals/scheduling/scheduler-equivalence-class.md

 }
 ```

 One thing to note is, if the `hostPredicate` is not present in the logic above, it will be considered as `invalid`.
 That means although this pod has equivalence class, it does not have cached predicate result yet, or the cached data is not valid.
-It needs to go through normal predicate process and write the result into equivalence clas cache.
+It needs to go through normal predicate process and write the result into equivalence class cache.

 ### 2.3 What if no equivalence class is found for pod?